Skip to main content

 Placing Video Buffer in External Memory

-When developers create new projects with STM32CubeMX, the linker scripts associated with the generated projects do not contain any of the possible regions used by TouchGFX.
-Because of this, the specific buffer used to decode MJPEG videos is placed in internal flash by the linker until developers modify their linker scripts to place the buffer elsewhere.
-Without such modifications developers will experience large internal memory usage and perhaps inability to fit a large video buffer, like for full screen video decoding.
+When developers create new projects with STM32CubeMX, the linker scripts associated with the generated projects do not contain default regions used by TouchGFX.
+Because of this, 'ExtFlashSection' where the video is stored is placed in internal flash by default.
+It will often be required to place 'ExtFlashSection' in external flash memory to avoid running out of internal flash memory.

 Tip

-The following TBSs are preconfigured and ready to decode videos from external memory:
+The following TBSs are examples of preconfigured TBSs that are ready to decode videos from external memory:

 1. STM32F746-DISCO